Whether your a STEM connoisseur

 What's a career path?

-A career path is the sequence of jobs that make up your career plan, or your short and long-term goals for your career.
+.
 Career paths typically mean vertical growth — or advancement to higher-level positions.
 However, your career path may involve lateral movement within your industry or into another industry.

 Career paths vary from person-to-person depending on their goals, their life circumstances and how they change their goals over time.
 At its core, a career path means changing jobs regularly, although the amount of jobs in your career path may differ based on your desired end result.